Frequently Asked Questions

 What about blade maintenance?

 Blades are not a problem at all.
-They can be sharpened on the mill in 1-2 minutes easily, and they can be re-tipped in your own garage.
-Each mill purchased comes with a sharpener and two spare blades.
+They can easily be sharpened on the mill in about 5 minutes, and they can be re-tipped in your own garage.
+Each new mill comes with a sharpener and two spare blades.

 What kind of logs can I saw?